connectome-neuprint/neuVid/documentation/README.md

 - Rendering with Cycles:
   - `-cyc` or `--cycles-render` argument for `render.py`
+  - If black spots appear on fading objects (i.e., objects with alpha less than one), try a `--transparent-max-bounces` (`-tmb`) value greater than the default of 32.

 - Rendering with Octane:
   - `-oct` or `--octane` argument for `render.py`